valeriallactayo/DL_model/README.md

-# Final assigment for my AI Trainning
+# Final assignment for my AI Trainning

 ## Hey there!
 This is my first Deep Learning cloud prediction ☁